docker/labs/beginner/chapters/webapps.md

 Now that you have your `Dockerfile`, you can build your image.
 The `docker build` command does the heavy-lifting of creating a docker image from a `Dockerfile`.

 When you run the `docker build` command given below, make sure to replace `<YOUR_USERNAME>` with your username.
-This username should be the same one you created when you registered on [Docker hub](https://hub.docker.com).
+This username should be the same one you created when registered on [Docker hub](https://hub.docker.com).
 If you haven't done that yet, please go ahead and create an account.

 The `docker build` command is quite simple - it takes an optional tag name with `-t` flag and a location of the directory containing the `Dockerfile` - the `.` indicates the current directory: